lostluck/experimental/local/internal/README.md

 # Notes to myself: 2023-01-23

+Basically, to fix sessions best I need to do the other optimization I was putting off which was to only schedule a stage to be ready to execute in the first place if *all* conditions blocking an execution are ready.

+First, at minimum, a session aggregation may only execute at Max Timestamp + Gap Size, but *only* if it's the most recent one.
+Which means execution isn't determined by upstream execution exactly...

+But this basically means I need a trigger sub system, which I didn't want to do yet.
+I shouldn't need that whole thing yet though, I just need to check if a set of pending elements need merging, and do that before scheduling a stage as well.

+*sigh* Well, when you want to bake an apple pie, you must first create the universe...

+# Notes to myself: 2023-01-23

 Success in getting watermark handling largely complete!

 Now I'm in the middle of fixing the GBK and Side Inputs to